Qualified Business Income Deductions Explained

 What is the REIT/PTP Component?

-In addition to 20% of Qualifying Business Income, the deduction can also include 20% of qualified real estate investment trust (REIT) dividends and qualified publicly traded partnership (PTP) income.
+In addition to 20% of Qualifying Business Income, the deduction can also include 20% of qualified Real Estate Investment Trust (REIT) dividends and qualified Publicly Traded Partnership (PTP) income.
+This portion of the deduction is commonly referred to as the REIT/PTP component.

 How does taxable income limit the QBID?

-Their taxable income will be less than their QBI since taxable income is reduced by standard or itemized deductions and the deductible portion of the self-employment tax.
-They’ll likely only be able to deduct 20% of their taxable income before the QBID.
+For clients whose only income comes from a passthrough business, their taxable income is often lower than their QBI due to deductions such as the standard or itemized deduction and the deductible portion of the self-employment tax.
+As a result, they mayonly be able to deduct 20% of their taxable income before the QBID.

 Are there other income limits?

-This deduction can be limited by income requirements.
-For couples with married filing jointly status, their collective taxable income must be below $364,00, and for every other filing status, it must be below $182,100 in order to qualify for this deduction.
+For couples with married filing jointly status, their collective taxable income must be below $394,600, and for every other filing status, it must be below $197,300 to qualify for this deduction.

 When the taxable income is above the threshold amounts, the deduction is subject to additional limitations according to the W-2 wages they paid and/or their Unadjusted Basis Immediately after Acquisition (UBIA) of qualified assets.